From London to Windsor Castle: 5 Best Ways to Get There

 To learn more about the best ways to get from London to Windsor Castle, be sure to review our suggestions below.
 Safe travels!

-Our preferred option – and one that's a favorite of countless travelers to England – is to join an organized tour to Windsor Castle.
+A hassle-free option is to join an organized tour to Windsor Castle.
 One of the most popular includes a visit to some other of England's top attractions: the Stonehenge, Windsor Castle, and Bath day trip from London tour.

 While it makes for a long and busy day, the opportunity to cram so much into your day makes it all worthwhile for those on a tight schedule.
 Traveling by luxury coach, you'll depart from Victoria Coach Station at 8am (boarding begins at 7:30), with an early evening return to the same location.